Needham Reiterates Wayfair Inc - (W) Buy Recommendation

 What is the Fund Sentiment?

-There are 626 funds or institutions reporting positions in Wayfair Inc -.
-This is a decrease of 30 owner(s) or 4.57% in the last quarter.
-Average portfolio weight of all funds dedicated to W is 0.25%, an increase of 9.93%.
-Total shares owned by institutions increased in the last three months by 6.20% to 115,647K shares.
-The put/call ratio of W is 2.04, indicating a bearish outlook.
+There are 613 funds or institutions reporting positions in Wayfair Inc -.
+This is a decrease of 32 owner(s) or 4.96% in the last quarter.
+Average portfolio weight of all funds dedicated to W is 0.21%, a decrease of 6.70%.
+Total shares owned by institutions decreased in the last three months by 0.15% to 114,149K shares.
+The put/call ratio of W is 2.08, indicating a bearish outlook.

 What are Other Shareholders Doing?